-HIV (Human Immunodeficiency Virus) is a pathogen that targets the human immune system and, if left untreated, can progress to Acquired Immunodeficiency Syndrome (AIDS) ^[1, 2].
+Human immunodeficiency virus (HIV) is a pathogen that targets the human immune system and, if left untreated, can progress to acquired immunodeficiency syndrome (AIDS) ^[1, 2].
 The virus replicates by utilizing T cells as host cells, leading to a progressive decline in immune function.
-Due to its prolonged asymptomatic phase, which can last 5-10 years after initial exposure, early diagnosis remains a significant challenge in disease control efforts, underscoring the need for proactive screening and intervention strategies ^[3].
+Due to its prolonged asymptomatic phase, which can last five to ten years after initial exposure, early diagnosis remains a significant challenge in disease control efforts, underscoring the need for proactive screening and intervention strategies ^[3].